JoaoRobertoFernandes/Weather-and-Hour/README.md

 # Weather-and-Hour :partly_sunny:​
- Web app that shows the time and weather with JavaScript
+-  Web application that shows time and weather with JavaScript.
+-  You can also search for a city’s weather.
+-  The hours are shown based on your location.